Pochinki-ssh/HardenMe/README.md

 ### Level 2
-Removes unwanted software (OneDrive, Cortana) potentially disrupting your user experience but furthers strengthens your security.
+Removes unwanted software (OneDrive, Cortana) potentially disrupting your user experience but further strengthens your security.
 If you don’t need it, remove it!